 You’re showing up.
 People are landing.
 The phone is quiet.
 That means the pipeline is breaking between search traffic and booked jobs.
+This is one version of the broader problem explained in getting traffic but no calls.

 Ranking is not the output.
 Booked jobs are the output.